explorable-viz/fluid-examples/README.md

 - 6 months initially (would be nice to extend but will depend on funding).
 - Roly busy for first 3 months with POPL paper (deadline 10 July) and two presentations (Bristol Digital Futures Institute workshop, 10 May and ICCS Summer School, 10 July).
-- From around 10 July we should have 2 students (Chau Crawford and Haofei Chen, both University of Edinburgh) as residential interns at Cambridge.
-I'm currenty planning for both of these internships to involve implementing new Fluid features to improve the 3 mini-articles and tooling around them.
+- From 8 July we should have 2 students (Chau Crawford and Haofei Chen, both University of Edinburgh) as residential interns at Cambridge.
+Both of these will involve implementing new Fluid features to improve the 3 mini-articles and tooling around them.

 Given the above I propose we split the project into roughly 2 halves, as outlined below.